You're Wrong if You Think Auto-Tune is a Replacement for Talent, So Shut Up

 Yet, there’s still a belief that artists who use Auto-Tune are devoid of talent.
 When Kanye West was announced as a headliner at Glastonbury earlier this week, a change.org petition appeared asking the Eavis family to cancel the rapper’s slot and “get a rock band” instead.
 Supporters of the petition say “watching paint dry would be more entertaining than his auto-tuned bullshit” and by signing, believe they’ve taken “a stand for real music”.
 But what, exactly, is real music?

-X-Factor, now in its twelfth season in UK, is proof that a great voice is not the calling card of a complex and creative mind.
+X-Factor, now in its twelfth season, is proof that a great voice is not the calling card of a complex and creative mind.
 And when you consider the amount of technology, software, and techniques involved in modern music, “Real Music” is a one-dimensional concept and, especially elitist, when it excludes the use of Auto-Tune but allows guitar pedals and looping wizardry.

 The fart-breathing handgallops, the douchenuggets who subscribe to the idea of “real music” and won’t consider Kanye West or T-Pain talented artists, should disown every piece of music in their collection that isn’t a mono-recording, bootleg, or symphony – music recorded without the use of computer-aided technology.
 But they won’t.
 These four-limbed bidets are the world’s biggest hypocrites and I wish they would all group together and fuck off to some abandoned theme park where they can listen to Real Music forever and never bother the rest of the world with their backward thinking again.